carlosp420/nymphalidae_diversification/MS.md

 least 95% of the trees.
 We also expected to find similar r and epsilon values across the 1000 trees for the nodes where changes in diversification tempo occurs.
 We let MEDUSA estimate up to 25 turnover points in our trees.

+### Effect of the quality of posterior distribution of trees on MEDUSA and Multi-MEDUSA
+We tested the effect of topology uncertainty and width of confidence intervals of ages on the number of diversification splits inferred by the MEDUSA and Multi-MEDUSA approaches.
+We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees of our posterior distribution of trees by our MCT.
+We measured the degree of topology uncertainty for each set as the ratio of nodes with high posterior probability (> 0.95) on the MCT of each set of thousand trees.
+For each set of 1000 trees, we run Multi-MEDUSA on all the trees, and counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.

+To test for an effect of confidence interval widths of node ages, we created a thousand sets of 1000 trees with narrower confidence intervals on the estimated ages for all the nodes.
+We achieved this by running a BEAST analysis and forcing a fixed topology (our MCT) so different branch lengths were allowed.
+We randomly selected 1000 trees from the posterior distribution of trees after burning and replaced each of the trees with the MCT to create a thousand sets of 1000 trees.
+We plotted the relationship between increasinly narrower confidence intervals and number of consistently inferred diversification splits.

 ### BiSSE